EternityForest/PuzzleBlocs/README.md

 At the bottom of the female, we have a 45 degree wedge stopper extending from the back to the front, going downwards as you go away from the center of a block.

-### The lock slot(TBD)
+### The lock hole

-Starting 8.5mm from the base of the part on all female sides where practical, there should be a cutout 4.5mm in from the female edge.
+Centered 9.5mm from the base of the part on all female sides where practical, there should be a 2mm hole centered 2.2mm in from the female edge.

-This cutout does not have exact specifications, to ease manufacturing restrictions.
-It is intended to be sized such that one could stuff a piece of 4mm OD tubing or rolled up paper into it to use as a roll pin, holding the male end down, or to run some paracord through for a similiar purpose.

-It should not be circular, there should be a small amount of compression when the tube is in, and there should be room to grip ot with pliers or tweezers for removal.

-Note that it may not be possible to remove the tube without needle nose pliers or tweezers, this is a semipermanent method.
+This hole lets you put a piece of filament through, it will go above the male tab and hold it down, making connections more permanent.